Athletics and Recreation

 The commitment of the Juniata College Athletic Department is explicitly linked to the educational mission of the institution.
 Juniata athletics emphasizes fair play and sportsmanship co-existing with a high degree of competitiveness in all varsity programs.
 Such competitiveness applies as well to the academic efforts of Juniata student-athletes.
 Care is taken to assure the overall health and well-being of students in and outside of the training and competitive arenas.
 The dynamics of equitable and fair treatment of men and women within Juniata athletics is thoroughly examined and pursued.

 The College promotes recreation, physical activity, and athletic programs for all students.
-Intercollegiate varsity sports offered for men: baseball, basketball, cross country, football, soccer, tennis, track (indoor and outdoor), and volleyball; for women: basketball, cross country, field hockey, soccer, softball, swimming, tennis, track (indoor and outdoor), and volleyball.
+Intercollegiate varsity sports offered for men: baseball, basketball, cross country, football, golf, lacrosse, swimming, soccer, tennis, track (indoor and outdoor), and volleyball; for women: basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track (indoor and outdoor), and volleyball.
 In addition, clubs compete in a variety of sports largely determined by the interest of the student body.
-Active clubs include, or have included, men’s and women’s rugby, ultimate frisbee, men’s and women’s lacrosse, equestrian, and golf.
+Active clubs include, or have included: esports, cheerleading, men's and women's rugby, ultimate frisbee, equestrian, and quidditch.
 A variety of recreational clubs ranging from skiing and snowboarding to dance and the martial arts are also available.

-Intramural programs include: basketball, indoor soccer, and bowling.
+Intramural programs include: basketball, indoor soccer, and water polo, among others.

 Juniata is a Division III member of the NCAA, the Eastern Collegiate Athletics Conference (ECAC), the Landmark Conference, the Centennial Conference (football only), and the Continental Volleyball Conference (men's volleyball only).

-The Kennedy Sports+Recreation Center includes a 25 meter natatorium, a fully equipped 5,500 sq. ft.
-Fitness Center, two separate gymnasiums for volleyball and basketball, two handball/racquetball courts, and an indoor walking track.
-Outdoor facilities feature playing fields for football, soccer, field hockey, baseball and softball as well as seven tennis courts and a eight-lane track.
+The Kennedy Sports + Recreation Center includes a 25 meter natatorium, a fully equipped 5,500 sq. ft.
+Fitness Center, two separate gymnasiums for volleyball and basketball, handball/racquetball courts, and an indoor walking track.
+Outdoor facilities feature playing fields for football, soccer, lacrosse, field hockey, baseball and softball as well as tennis courts and an eight-lane track.

-Beyond the facilities explicitly provided by the College, the Huntingdon area is rich with opportunities for fishing, hunting, hiking, boating, canoeing, rafting, swimming, camping, downhill and cross-country skiing and golf.
+Beyond the facilities explicitly provided by the College, the Huntingdon area is rich with opportunities for fishing, hunting, hiking, biking, running, boating, canoeing, rafting, swimming, camping, downhill and cross-country skiing and golf.

 Although Juniata is chartered as an independent college, it was founded by members of the Church of the Brethren and continues to value the importance of a spiritual dimension as a part of individual growth.
 Through the campus ministry office, located in the college’s Unity House, students are encouraged to integrate their faith and vocational direction and offered opportunities to become involved in meaningful religious activities.
 Campus worship opportunities include weekly Catholic Mass and regular interdenominational services.
 In addition to worship, there are regular opportunities for students to engage in study of scripture, community service, prayer, observation of Holy days, interfaith dialogue, and informal fellowship.
 There are also several active religious and faith focused clubs that support the spiritual growth of our students.
-Juniata’s religious programs are guided by the College Chaplain, campus ministry staff, and a variety of student leaders.
+Juniata’s religious programs are guided by the College Chaplains who serve concurrently as pastors of the Stone Church of the Brethren which is long associated with and adjacent to the College, the Coordinator of Campus Ministries, Ministry Affiliates representing local congregations or faith communities, and a variety of student leaders.
 The Juniata student body reflects a diversity of religious faiths and the local community provides worship opportunities for Jewish, Protestant, Eastern Orthodox, and Roman Catholic students.
-The Stone Church of the Brethren, which is adjacent to campus, a prayer labyrinth outside the library, and an interfaith meditation room in the Unity House are available for private meditation and prayer.
+The Stone Church of the Brethren, a prayer labyrinth outside the Statton Learning Commons, and an interfaith meditation room in the Unity House are available for private meditation and prayer.

 Students are encouraged to utilize a Co-Curricular Transcript (CCT) to document and validate their out-of-class experience.
 The CCT process enables students to structure their personal development outside the classroom by matching individual needs and goals with available experiences to stimulate growth and learning in specific areas.
 The CCT documents a student’s leadership and involvement in student programming and provides an opportunity for the student to reflect on his or her development outside the classroom.
 Information and materials to start a CCT are available in the Career Services Office.

 Baker Refectory, located on the first floor of Ellis Hall, is the main dining hall choice for students on a College meal plan.
-All residential students are required to select one of the appropriate meal plan options.
-The dining room is an “all-you-care-to-eat” facility open for breakfast, lunch, and dinner in accordance with the College calendar.
-Students may select from assorted made-from-scratch entrees, including vegetarian selections at each meal, grill and pizza lines, exhibition cooking station, and more!
+All residential students are required to select from the meal plan options that correspond to year of enrollment or housing.
+The dining room is an “all-you-care-to-eat” facility open throughout the day in accordance with the College calendar.
+Students may select from assorted made-from-scratch entrees, including vegetarian and vegan selections at each meal, Clean Plate which prepares items to specifications in an allergen free service station, salad, grill, deli, and pizza lines, among others.

-Jitters, On the Go!
-Café, and Beeghly Library 365 Market are available for a cup of coffee or a quick snack between classes.
+Jitters, BAC On the Go!
+Café, and the Statton Learning Commons (when completed) are available for beverages, à la carte items, or a quick snack between classes.

 Monies from a spending account (called DCB) associated with all of the meal plan options may be used by students at any of the above dining facilities.
 Students are required to bring their ID cards with them to all meals, admittance will not be granted to the Baker Refectory without an ID card.
 The DCB balance at the end of the fall semester carries over to the spring semester; the DCB balance associated with meal plans that is not used by the end of the academic year is forfeited.
 Additional DCB dollars may be purchased throughout the semester.